DennisDon678/NodeJs/README.md

 ### Rename Files
 The fs system all gives us the ability to rename a file through the `rename()` method.
 Can be synchronous or asynchronous as well.

+### Delete Files
+Finally the fs module gives us access to delete file via the `unlink()` method.
+Like others it can be synchronous or asynchronous.